 - Perfect Integration: The gameplay is the story.
 This is more of an idealized image to cap the scale on this end than a well-defined category, but nevertheless many Arthouse Games strive to be placed here.

-- Deliberate Integration: Here, the developers take a critical look at both the gameplay and narrative conventions, then employ one to reinforce the other.
+- Deliberate Integration: The developers take a critical look at both the gameplay and narrative conventions, then employ one to reinforce the other.
 Ironically, the more formulaic the genre-specific gameplay is, the easier its formula is to adapt to a story.
 See below for a list of common tricks to get a game up here.
+There are cases of deliberate integration done well, even in innovative ways, but greater awareness and diversity in games and game genres has led to integration being forced to inflate perceptions of a game's "depth."
+Games within the Deliberate Integration category could just as easily be placed on their own continuum, but this scale simply sorts games by integration of gameplay and story without delving into questions of art and quality.

 - Natural Integration: The vast majority of games falls in the bloated middle of the scale, where the gameplay and the story draw from separate convention pools but there is enough conceptual overlap for the player to just ignore small internal inconsistencies.
-Because it is so common, a list of games in this category would be way too long to be of any use.
+Since it is so common, a list of games in this category would be far too long to be of any use.

 - Conspicuous Segregation: Games this far down the scale are featured prominently on the Gameplay and Story Segregation page, may suffer from Play the Game, Skip the Story attitude, or have an Excuse Plot to begin with.
 Note that even when the discrepancy between the gameplay and the story becomes glaringly obvious this far down, the two still remain integrated at some level.